 I don’t understand, what with free lunches being so easy to qualify for and all, how this happens, but on many occasions over the years I’ve packed a child of mine a much more substantial lunch than usual, because I know it will be shared with someone who needs it.
 I can’t fix the bigger problem of childhood hunger by myself, but I can help one kid for one day.

 Personally, I’ve never known real hunger.
 I did not know, when I was a child, how precariously close our budget balanced on the line.
-I did not notice, back then, how my mother picked the big pieces of tuna out of our casserole and set them carefully on my plate saying she didn’t want them, or how she made a pot roast last for four or five meals.
+I did not notice, back then, how my mother picked the big pieces of tuna out of our casserole and set them carefully on my plate saying she didn’t want them, or how she could make a tiny pot roast last for four or five meals.

-I did not know that other people didn’t have chipped beef on rice three or four times a month.
+I did not know that other people didn’t have chipped beef on rice four times a month.
 Still, First World problems.
 We always had something to eat.
 We weren’t rich by American standards, but we were by most of the rest of world’s – there was never a day in my childhood when I didn’t know where my next meal was coming from.

 What Goes into this Sandwich